Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Semi-discrete inverse random source problem

-Finally, recording that $s(t)\triangleq \tau\theta(t)$, using the above inequality in the third term on the right-hand side of \eqref{eq:inequalityEC} and letting $\tau \geq C$, we can absorb the initial three terms on the right-hand side of the same inequality \eqref{eq:inequalityEC}.
-Therefore, we can achieve the following inequality:
+Finally, recalling that $s(t):=\tau\theta(t)$, using the above inequality in the third term on the right-hand side of \eqref{eq:inequalityEC}, the estimate of $I$ and letting $\tau \geq C$, we can absorb the initial three terms on the right-hand side of the same inequality \eqref{eq:inequalityEC}.
+Therefore, we can achieve the following inequality, {

-From the above, we deduce \eqref{eq:firstresult} and the proof of the theorem is completed.
+} After dropping the positive terms, from the left-hand side of above inequality and recalling the definition of the operator $\Lambda_1$, we deduce \eqref{eq:firstresult} and the proof of the theorem is completed.